Email us if you have any neighborhood history to share

 Early Commercial Development

 In 1958 the Steck Company printing facility was constructed at what is now the site of the Lowe’s shopping center.
 Steck Company later became Hart Graphics.
-Steck Avenue was constructed to provide access to the facility entrance (now the intersection of Steck and Shoal Creek Blvd), as well as provide a cross route between Burnet Road and what was called Balcones Trail or Balcones Road (now the Mopac frontage road).
+Steck Avenue was constructed to provide access to the facility entrance (now the intersection of Steck and Shoal Creek Blvd), as well as to provide a cross route between Burnet Road and Balcones Road (also called Jollyville Road; now the Mopac frontage road).

 Early Residential Development